Bangkok Air Pollution Forces 352 Schools To Close - UrduPoint

 Bangkok officials also announced free public transport for a week in a bid to reduce traffic in a city notorious for noxious exhaust fumes.

-Seasonal air pollution has long afflicted Thailand, like many countries in the region, but this week's hazy conditions have shuttered the most schools since 2020.
+Seasonal air pollution has long afflicted Thailand, like many countries in the region, but this week's hazy conditions have closed the most schools since 2020.

 "It's hard to breathe...
-I really feel the burn in my throat," Benjawan Suknae, 61, a drinks seller, told AFP.
+I really feel the burn in my throat," drinks seller Benjawan Suknae, 61, told AFP.

 "I think (school closures) could help to a certain point."